 In return the Club expects spectators to:

-• inform members of the security staff regarding anyone breaching the Ground Regulations or Club’s Unacceptable Conduct.
+- inform members of the security staff regarding anyone breaching the Ground Regulations or Club’s Unacceptable Conduct.

 Ayr United will take steps to prevent people from behaving in a manner likely to jeopardise the safety and enjoyment of others, or bring discredit to the Club.
 This includes the throwing of articles onto the pitch, running onto the field of play and the chanting of obscene, sectarian and racial abuse.
 Spectators who persist in such a manner will be liable to ejection and possible banning from the ground.
 Our Unacceptable Conduct Policy is available to read on our website and at various places around the ground.